bd-j/forcepho/docs/usage.md

 3. Make catalog of initial peaks in forcepho format

    The initial peaks to be fit must be supplied in a FITS binary table in the appropriate format.
-See inputs.rst for details of this format.
+See ./inputs.rst for details of this format.

 4. Background subtraction & optimization loop

    * Optimize sources in the catalog (`optimize.py`) using mosaic data with a S/N cap.

-   * Fit for a residual background (`background.py`) in the mosaic.
+   * (optional) Fit for a residual background (`background.py`) in the mosaic.
 If significant, put resulting tweak values in config file.

-   * Re-optimize bright sources?

-   * Look for objects missing in the initial catalog?
+   * (optional) Look for objects missing in the initial catalog.

-   * Re-optimize sources in the small catalog (`optimize.py`) based on mosaic.
+   * (optional) Re-optimize sources in the catalog (`optimize.py`) based on mosaic.

    * Replace initialization catalog with the optimization results, including flux uncertainty estimates  This is done with